sametcn99/reddit-rss-api/README.md

   - **Description:** Rewrites feed and item links to use `old.reddit.com`.

 > Combine parameters to compose custom feeds.
 Validation errors produce informative `400 Bad Request` messages.
+> When `option=random` is used, the response is a single `ExtractedItem` object instead of the full feed payload.

 ## Usage Examples